FazOuard/CS-girlies-make-learning-fun/readme.md

 - Summarize the PDF
 - Extract key points
 - Create a quiz
 There’s also a text area to ask the LLM anything about the file.
-(Be patient—the answers can be slow since it’s running locally for now!)
+(Be patient, the answers can be slow since it’s running locally for now!)

 ### Installing Dependencies